PostgreSQL For Loop

 END label;

-• The BEGIN section (it’s mandatory), where we can perform some action of variable like [a=200].
+• The BEGIN section (it’s mandatory), where we can perform some action of variables like [a=200].

-• The EXCEPTION section (it’s optional), where we can write a handle of error that occurs during runtime.
+• The EXCEPTION section (it’s optional), where we can write a handle for errors that occur during runtime.

-The DO the statement executes an anonymous code block in the version of Postgresql 9.0:
+The DO statement executes an anonymous code block in the version of PostgreSQL 9.0:

 DO [language lang_name] code;